 Application periods

-Whilst the dissertation is being written, the requirements of the structured PhD programme as set out in the PromO or relevant guidelines must be met.
+Whilst the dissertation is being worked on, the requirements of the structured doctoral programme as set out in the PromO or relevant guidelines must be met.

-Information on the structured PhD programme (currently being prepared)
+Information on the structured doctoral programme (currently in preparation)

-The care agreement must be submitted at the time of application.
+The supervision agreement must be submitted at the time of application.

-A list of publications must be submitted when the doctoral programme begins.
+An overview of publications must be submitted when the opening of the doctorate proceedings.

 Under the structured PhD programme in accordance with PromO, it is necessary for meetings to take place regularly (at least once a year) between supervisors and PhD candidates.
 During these meetings, a brief summary of the steps taken is drawn up jointly, along with a revised work plan if necessary.
 Once the meeting or meetings have taken place, confirmation that they have been held must be submitted to the THD Graduate School via Primuss (see guidelines)